core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 For example, specific resources on the reverse-proxy could be allocated, each to a specific application group and/or CoAP group.
 Or alternatively, the application group and/or CoAP group in question could be encoded as URI path segments.
 The URI path encodings for a reverse-proxy may also use a URI mapping template as described in {{Section 5.4 of RFC8075}}.

-Furthermore, the reverse-proxy can actually stand in for (and thus prevent directly reaching) only the whole set of servers in the group, or also for each of those individual servers (e.g., if acting as firewall).
+Furthermore, the reverse-proxy can actually stand in for (and thus prevent from directly reaching) only the whole set of servers in the group, or also for each of those individual servers (e.g., if acting as firewall).

 For a reverse-proxy that sends a request to a group of servers, the considerations as defined in {{Section 5.7.3 of RFC7252}} hold, with the following additions: